 - Lost access to several niche units and options

-- Limited model range means less flexibility
+- A limited model range means less flexibility

 - Can struggle in ranged shoot-outs